mendhak/docker-calibre-web-cloudflared/README.md

     docker run -v $PWD/cloudflared:/.cloudflared erisamoe/cloudflared login

 This creates a `cloudflared` directory locally with a .pem in it, that's the login credentials needed to manage the tunnel.

+Edit the `docker-compose.yml` file to point it at a domain that you manage on Cloudflare, instead of `mylibrary.example.com`.

 Then, start the containers.